joblib/threadpoolctl/multiple_openmp.md

 As far as we know, the only workaround consists in making sure only of one of the two incompatible OpenMP libraries is loaded.
 For example:

-- Tell MKL (used by NumPy) to use the GNU OpenMP runtime instead of the Intel OpenMP runtime by setting the following environment variable:
+- Tell MKL (used by NumPy) to use another threading implementation instead of the Intel OpenMP runtime.
+It can be the GNU OpenMP runtime on Linux or TBB on Linux and MacOS for instance.
+This is done by setting the following environment variable:

       export MKL_THREADING_LAYER=GNU

+  or, if TBB is installed:

+      export MKL_THREADING_LAYER=TBB

 - Install a build of NumPy and SciPy linked against OpenBLAS instead of MKL.
   This can be done for instance by installing NumPy and SciPy from PyPI: